hifromkevin/bartender-ui-mvp/README.md

 # bartender-ui-mvp
-MVP for the UI of an automated bartending machine.
+MVP for the UI of an automated Raspberry Pi bartending machine.